 The UK has a world-class research-base in plant and crop sciences.
 It will be critical to direct this research capacity towards the challenges facing the sector to ensure global food security in the coming century.

-The main role of the Biosciences KTN Plant Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market.
+The main role of KTN's Plant Sector is to put companies and innovators in contact with the knowledge and funding that they need to bring new products and processes to market.
 The challenges highlighted above provide an opportunity for the UK research-base and industry to develop bioscience-inspired solutions through the application of knowledge.